 BigCommerce is leading a new era of ecommerce.
 Our software-as-a-service ("SaaS") platform simplifies the creation of beautiful, engaging online stores by delivering a unique combination of ease-of-use, enterprise functionality, and flexibility.
 We power both our customers' branded ecommerce stores and their cross-channel connections to popular online marketplaces, social networks, and offline point-of-sale ("POS") systems.
-We serve approximately 60,000 online stores across industries in approximately 120 countries.
+As of December 31, 2019, we served approximately 60,000 online stores across industries in approximately 120 countries.